 Remote Desktop Connection has stopped working

-If you notice remote desktop connection closed with error “remote desktop stopped working” first try to allow RDP in windows firewall.
+If you notice the remote desktop connection is closed with the error “remote desktop stopped working” first try to allow RDP in the windows firewall.
 Then Check RDP and its related services running.

 - Open Windows services using services.msc.

-- Look for service that contains “remote” term in their name.
+- Look for services that contain the “remote” terms in their name.

 - Check all of these services must be set either to Manual or Automatic plus none of them should have Disabled status.